memtt/malt/doc/source/advanced/options.rst

-    obj=true               ; Instrument of not the OBJECT allocator domain of python. mem=true               ; Instrument of not the MEM allocator domain of python. raw=true               ; Instrument of not the RAW allocator domain of python.
+    obj=true               ; Instrument of not the OBJECT allocator domain of python. mem=true               ; Instrument of not the MEM allocator domain of python. raw=true               ; Instrument of not the RAW allocator domain of python. hide-imports=true      ; Hide the stack of memory allocations done by imports. mode=profile           ; Define the python instrumentation mode which define how to get the line number ('profile' or 'trace').

     [c]
     malloc=true            ; Track C malloc.